- App Ideation: Where Do You Start?

 Designing Your App MVP

-Once you have interviewed enough participants and identified the problem correctly, it is time to brainstorm opportunities and ideas for your app to solve it effectively.
+Once you have done the market analysis and interviewed enough participants and identified the problem correctly, it is time to brainstorm opportunities and ideas for your app to solve it effectively.
 Considering that you do not have a lot of resources at this point, you must prioritize these ideas to create a list of features for your app based on two factors: